mageni/mageni/README.md

 ## Introduction
 Mageni eases for you the vulnerability management cycle.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
 Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:

+- Asset
-- Asset Discovery
+    - Discovery
+    - Prioritization
-- Prioritize Assets
+- Vulnerability
-- Vulnerability Scanning
+    - Scanning
-- Vulnerability Assessment
+    - Assessment
     - Reporting
     - Remediation
-- Vulnerability Prioritization
+    - Prioritization
-- Vulnerability Validation
+    - Validation
+    - Exception
+    - Intelligence
+    - Correlation
+    - Deduplication
+- Testing
-- System Hardening
+    - Hardening
-- Compliance Testing
+    - Compliance
+        - PCI DSS
+        - NIST CSF
+        - HIPAA
+        - ISO27000
+- Intelligence
+    - VirusTotal
+    - CISA Known Exploited Vulnerabilities Catalog
-- Penetration Testing
+    - MITRE ATT&CK
 - Security Audits
+    - Network
+    - Servers
+    - Desktops
+    - Applications
+    - Services
+    - Ports
+- Notifications
+    - Email with zero-configuration
+    - Microsoft Teams *Coming soon*
+    - SMS *Coming soon*
+    - Twitter *Coming soon*
+    - Webhooks *Coming soon*
+- Scoring
+    - CVSSv2
+    - CVSSv3.1
+- Integrations
+    - Syslog *Coming soon*
+    - SysAid *Coming soon*
+    - ServiceNow *Coming soon*
+    - SIEM *Coming soon*
-- And more ...
+- And more features are coming...

-**Mageni is accessible, powerful, and will save you time, money, and resources while mitigating the risk of non compliance, financial losses, fines, jail, sanctions, and security breaches.** This is what it currently looks like:
+Mageni is accessible, powerful, and will **save you time, money, and resources** while reducing the risk of non compliance, financial losses, fines, jail, sanctions, and security breaches.
+This is what it currently looks like:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/macbook.jpeg" width="600" style="padding-top:10px;">